nicolas-tku/RDBEScore/README.md

    library(precommit)
    precommit::use_precommit()
    ```
 5. Running git commit should run the various checks automatically.
-See [the config file](.pre-commit-config.yaml) for all the checks.
+See [the config file](.pre-commit-config.yaml) for all the checks..